spiffe/spiffe/standards/SPIFFE_Filesystem_Delivery.md

 domain that the provisioning system is configured to federate with.

-Each trust bundle file MUST be named following the pattern "<trust-domain>.spiffe-trust-bundle.pem".
+Each trust bundle file MUST be named following the pattern "<trust-domain>.spiffe-trust-bundle.x509.pem".
 The file contents are one or more PEM CERTIFICATE blocks, each with a PKIX-serialized certificate that is a trust anchor for the trust domain.
 In most cases, a trust anchor is a root certificate, although in rare cases it may be an intermediate certificate.

 A trust bundle file: